btnz-k/hashlookup/README.md

 ## License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).